SmailikHappy/smailikhappy.github.io/_posts/2020-08-27-Slender_man_plugin_article.md

 3. Launch the server and use the commands below

 ### Commands

+> Commnads cannot be issued from a server console, only client (player on the server) can execute them.
+{: .prompt-warning}

 - `/innocentadd <nickname>` - gives a player an innocent role
 - `/slenderadd <nickname>` - gives a player a slender-man role